zicna/rails-blog-nested-forms/TUTORIAL.md

   end
 end
 ```
-Let's take a look at our console and see what our `attributes_hash` is.
+If we create three new tags and look at params in our console, we will see the following in our `attributes_hash`.

 ```ruby
 {